JiaxuanCai/JiaxuanCai/README.md

 📫 Reach me at <choigaahin@gmail.com> if you'd like to collaborate with me in my research or coding work.

-🏝 Fun fact: I'm a fan of travelling, detective fictions and basketball.
+🏝 Fun fact: I'm a fan of cooking, travelling, detective fictions, guitar and basketball.